-Top 10 Best Skeleton Watches for Men 2017
+10 Best Skeleton Watches for Men 2018

-The skeleton watch is, simply, a watch that allows you to see its inner workings.
+Skeleton watches are, simply, watches that allow you to see the inner workings of the timepiece.
 The name skeleton probably comes from the fact that when you talk about minimalism, you can use the word “skeleton” to describe the pared-down aspect of the thing.
 In this case, skeleton watches were, originally, a way to sort of streamline a nice watch.

-Renowned watch expert Ariel Adams, creator and publisher of the online watch magazine A Blog To Watch, says “Skeleton watches began as existing movements that a trained person “cut up” in order to remove as much “extra” as possible in order to expose the workings of the movement to the viewer.”
+Renowned watch expert Ariel Adams, creator and publisher of the online watch magazine aBlogtoWatch, says “Skeleton watches began as existing movements that a trained person ‘cut up’ in order to remove as much ‘extra’ as possible in order to expose the workings of the movement to the viewer.”

 The look apparently appealed to a lot of people, as many watch makers incorporated the skeleton style into some of their designs.
-Mr. Adams points out that’s it’s better, perhaps, to simple call them “open dial” watches.
+Mr. Adams points out that’s it’s better, perhaps, to simply call them “open dial” watches.
 With one exception in this list, all the watches not only feature the open dial (to a greater or lesser extent, as you’ll see), but they also feature an “exhibition back,” which means that you can see the inner workings of the watch from the backside, too.

-For this list, we looked to present a variety of skeleton watches each with a unique look, while trying to keep focus on reputable makers.
-Whether you’re looking to begin building your watch collection or you’re just seeking a great gift for someone — including yourself, natch — this list of the Top 10 Best Skeleton Watches for Men is a solid place to start.
+For this list, we sought to present a variety of skeleton watches each with a unique look, while trying to keep focus on reputable makers.
+Whether you’re looking to begin building your watch collection or you’re just seeking a great gift for someone — including yourself, natch — this list of the 10 Best Skeleton Watches for Men 2018 is a solid place to start.

-1. Stuhrling Original Symphony Maestro Automatic
+1. Stuhrling Original Men’s Legacy Automatic Watch

 Stuhrling, the Brooklyn-based watchmaker, offers many skeleton watches, but we think this one is particularly unique.
-The Stuhrling Original Symphony Maestro Automatic is an automatic self-winding piece featuring 29 jewels.
-The outer stainless steel bezel is goldtone while the inner mechanical parts are rose tone.
-You’ll be able to easily enjoy looking at this men’s skeleton watch, as this piece is rather large at 48mm.
-The four sub-dials include the day, date, month and a 24-hour time indication.
-Another interesting option from Stuhrling — that you really could call “playful” — is the Stuhrling Rosary, which features big, almost Pop Art style hour markers.
+The Stuhrling Original Men’s Legacy Automatic is an automatic self-winding piece: it’s powered by the arm movement of the wearer.
+The outer stainless steel bezel is silver tone while the inner mechanical parts are silver, blue and gold.
+You’ll be able to easily enjoy looking at this men’s skeleton watch, as this piece is rather large with a 46mm case size.
+There are two functional sub-dials: one is for an additional time (dual time indicator) and the other is an am/pm indicator (featuring very attractive sun/moon imagery).
+Besides the skeleton dial, this piece also has an exhibition caseback.
+The band is an alligator-style genuine leather.
+A great looking piece.

-Buy the Stuhrling Original Symphony Maestro Automatic here.
+Buy the Stuhrling Original Men’s Legacy Automatic Watch here.

 2. Fossil Grant Watch

-Note: UPDATE: This list was updated on June 1, 2018.
-We replaced some models (unavailable) with new watches.
-We updated all pricing, which includes several discounts from the original prices.
-The watches are not ranked, they’re numbered for simplicity.